 Brick and Mortar Stores

-If you are looking to get your print book into brick-and-mortar stores, Createspace and Lulu will not do that.
-While you do get listed on Ingram and other book lists, they are not listed at the 40% discount to stores that traditionally published books are, and they don’t offer returns, and for this reason no bookstore would order it.
+If you are looking to get your print book into brick-and-mortar stores, Createspace, KDP Print and Lulu will not do that.
+Books are not listed at a 40% discount for stores.
+They don’t offer returns either, and for this reason no bookstore would order it.

 An option might be to talk in person with local bookstores to see if you can work something out with them.

-Look into IngramSpark and Lightning Source if you are interested in getting into bookstores, but be prepared for it to cost you, as these are pay services.
+If you are interested in getting into bookstores, look into IngramSpark and Lightning Source, but be prepared for it to cost you.
 There is no guarantee a bookstore will order your book, but they would have the ability to.

-You can do the work of publishing your book yourself (it’s not as hard as it seems) or hire someone to do it for half the cost these services offer.
+You can do the work of publishing your book yourself or hire someone to do it for half the cost these services offer.
 Visit writing message boards to ask for recommendations for editors, formatting experts, marketers etc.

 Overall, self publishing for Canadians is fairly easy and affordable.
 If you wanted to, you could publish a book without putting out a single cent.
 (Granted, the quality might be questionable depending on how talented you are!)

-Costs you may incur would be your choice – you could hire people to handle everything from cover design, to editing, to interior formatting, to ebook conversion, to marketing, to your author website design.
+Costs you may incur would be your choice.
+You could hire people to handle everything from cover design, to ebook formatting, to your author website design.
 What you spend is up to you.

-If you have any pertinent info to share about self-publishing from a Canadian standpoint, feel free to comment!
+If you have any pertinent info to share about self-publishing for Canadians, feel free to comment!

 There’s lots of great chat about indie publishing at KBoards.